scottclowe/matlab-schemer/CONTRIBUTING.md

 - Open the [matlab-schemer/develop/sample.m] file and take a screenshot with your favourite screenshot program.
 - If not done at capture time, crop the screenshot down to the right size with your [favourite image editor].
 - Make sure the screenshot is saved in [matlab-schemes/screenshots] as `yourscheme.png`.

+If you are on Linux, you can follow the method below to create your screenshot, which is mostly automated and produces the same output every time.

 Reproducible screenshot workflow for Linux